bhupenderbindal/bhupenderbindal.github.io/_pages/about.md

 I am a master’s student in Computational Sciences in Engineering course at TU Braunschweig with a keen interest in machine learning and python programming.
 Have a look at the [projects](/projects/) section!
 <!-- <a href="/projects/">projects</a> -->

 "Does your model have data bias and leakage?"
 That is the question.

+Quote from others:

+“Models are almost always imperfect.
+This is fine as long as you are aware of this” - Michael Elad, Technion - Israel Institute of Technology, Computer Science

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.  -->